 House and garden of George Carter ‘one of 10 best garden designers in Britain’ Sunday Times.

-Barn: A complete farm complex of 1835, partly converted as a library and large entertaining room.
+Part of a complete farm complex of 1835, the barn has been partly converted as a library and large entertaining room.
 The modern pared-down classicism of this interior is described and illustrated in House & Garden (January 2009).
 Books by the owner are for sale.

 Barn accessible, garden accessible, house not really wheelchair accessible.

 “So impressed by your garden which was full of vistas of delight and visual surprises.”